• Skip to primary navigation

 These coffee ribs employ a simple four-step process, resulting in a truly finger-licking, lip-smacking pork dish!

-2. Deep-Fry– The seasoned ribs are deep-fried in sizzling oil until golden and crisp
+• Deep-fry the seasoned ribs in sizzling oil until golden and crisp.

-4. Coat the pork ribs– place the crispy-fried ribs in the bittersweet, coffee-flavored sauce and toss.
+• Place the crispy-fried ribs in the bittersweet, coffee-flavored sauce and toss to fully coat.

 Helpful tip